alensiljak/gnucash-portfolio/README.md

 ## Running

-### Preparation
+### First-Time Setup

+- Config:
-- Config: In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file or through the web interface.
+  In order to run the scripts, copy `config/settings.json.template` into `config/settings.json` and customize the settings by editing the file or through the web interface.
 - Register the library with ```pip install -e <path to>/gnucash-portfolio``` root directory.

 ### Execution

-All the functionality will be provided as a web application (see below).
+All the functionality will be provided through a web UI.
 There are still parts of code that are not exposed through the web interface, though.

 To run, simply run the app with Python.
 I.e. `py app` from the root folder.

 There are several ways to run the web app:

+1. Run `py app` directly
-1. Run a task from VS Code
+2. Run a task from VS Code
-2. Run `py app` directly
 3. Run "run.py run" (This script was created so that the app could be debugged with Python extension for Visual Studio Code)

 ## Testing

 See `tests` directory and documentation and tests there.
-Simply run `pytest` to run all unit tests.
+Simply run `pytest` to run all tests.

 ### Lint

 pylint can be used to check for errors. running `pylint app/` will run lint on the whole web app.
+`pylint gnucash_portfolio` will check the library.
 Pay attention to the Error and Fatal lines.

 Ref: [PyLint Output](https://docs.pylint.org/en/1.6.0/output.html)